 This is further supported by the appearance of similar rhetorical forms in dealing with the same theme.
-In "A Midsummer Night's Dream" we have the following:-
+In "A Midsummer Night's Dream" we have the following :-

 Hernia.
 The more I hate the more he follows me.
+Helena.
+The more I love the more he hateth me.

-In another poem of De Vere's we have the following :-
+In another poem of De Vere's we have the following :----